rdahis/rdahis.github.io/1-research.md

 <br>
 - **Changing Racial Identity in the United States, 1880-1940**.
 June 2020 [[PDF](/files/papers/DNQ_2020_0608_FINAL.pdf){:target="_blank"}] [[NBER Working Paper w26465](https://www.nber.org/papers/w26465){:target="_blank"}] (with [Emily Nix](https://sites.google.com/site/emilyenix/){:target="_blank"} and [Nancy Qian](https://www.kellogg.northwestern.edu/faculty/qian/){:target="_blank"}) _Submitted_

-   <p style="text-align: justify;"> This paper documents that many black males experienced a change in racial classification to white in the United States, 1880–1940, while changes in racial classification were negligible for other races.
-We provide a rich set of descriptive evidence on the lives of black men "passing" for white, such as their patterns of marriage, children, the passing of spouses and children, migration and income. </p>
+   <p style="text-align: justify;"> This paper documents that a large number of African American men experienced a change in racial identity to white during 1880 to 1940, while analogous changes were negligible for other races.
+We provide descriptive evidence that is consistent with the conventional wisdom that “passing” for white was a response to severe discrimination, and came at great personal cost.
+The findings suggest that contrary to traditional economic thinking, racial identity is neither entirely exogenous nor fixed over the lifetime, and responds to incentives. </p>

 <br>
 - **The Political Effects of Policy: Evidence from the Brazilian Amazon**.
 New version coming soon! (with [Arthur Bragança](https://arthurbraganca.com/){:target="_blank"})